davvid/telescope-git-selector.nvim/README.md

     search = {          -- Set to a list or string to specify the locations to search.
         '~'             -- Defaults to searching $HOME.
     },
+    max_results = 10000, -- Maximum number of results to display.
     options = {         -- Default options passed to inner commands. files = {},     -- Defaults for telescope.builtin.git_files().
         grep = {},      -- Defaults for git_grep.grep().